anansilva/task-manager/README.md

 Runs on localhost port 3000.

-### If you're running this command for the first time, you'll need to create a database:
+If you're running this command for the first time, you'll need to create a database.
 In another terminal run:

 `docker-compose run web db:create db:migrate`